 With the rich flavor of these fries, dip becomes optional, but if you do like a little extra oomph we have a few suggestions:

 02 of 04

-Looking for ways to trim calories from your traditional Thanksgiving menu this year?
-Sweet potatoes cut the fat but retain all of the flavor when you boil and mash them with orange juice, orange zest, brown sugar, and spices.
+Trim calories from your traditional Thanksgiving menu with these flavorful sweet potatoes mashed with orange juice, orange zest, a little brown sugar, and spices.

 03 of 04

-This island-inspired dish uses cubed fresh sweet potatoes.
-Bake them with oil, honey, lime juice, garlic, and spices for about 40 minutes for an unexpected take on a traditional Thanksgiving side dish.
-This gluten-free recipe pairs well with turkey, but the sweet-and-spicy flavor can also comfortably accompany pork, fish, or a vegetarian entree for an easy workday menu.
-Peel the potatoes for this dish so the seasonings can fully penetrate the creamy flesh.
+This island-inspired dish uses cubed fresh sweet potatoes baked for about 40 minutes with oil, honey, lime juice, garlic, and spices.
+An unexpected take on a traditional Thanksgiving side dish, this recipe is gluten-free and pairs well with turkey, pork, fish, or vegetarian proteins.

 04 of 04

 Baked sweet potatoes are underrated and deserve a place of honor at your table.
 The simplicity of the dish is an invitation to try out savory and sweet toppings.
 The recipe can act as a side dish or as an entree depending on serving size and the amount and components in the toppings:

 - Enjoy one hot out of the oven with a simple adornment of butter or a dollop of sour cream.